-The 130 Super Sport is equipped with a gear shift/throttle control unit mounted starboard of the control console.
-The gear shift/throttle control unit for the engine activates both shifting mechanism and throttle.
+This boat is equipped with a throttle and shift control mounted starboard of the console.
+This unit controls both the shifting mechanism and throttle.

 The control must be in the "NEUTRAL" position to start your engine.
 Neutral is the most upright position of the control unit and acts as an idle, the propeller is not rotating.
 There is a "throttle only" button at the center of the throttle control that when depressed will disengage the shifting mechanism and will allow you to operate the throttle without engaging the propeller.
 This button will automatically engage the shifting mechanism once the throttle control has been moved back to its center position (you will hear and feel a click when it is engaged).
 Moving the lever forward engages the forward gear and then the throttle advance.